Mattias Johansson

-Mattias Erik Johansson (born 16 February 1992) is a Swedish professional footballer who plays as a right back for Polish club Legia Warsaw.
-At international level, he has represented the senior national team and various youth teams of Sweden.
+Mattias Erik Johansson (born 16 February 1992) is a Swedish professional footballer who plays as a right back.
+Starting his career with Kalmar FF in 2009, he went on to play professionally in the Netherlands, Greece, Turkey, and Poland before returning to Sweden in 2024.
+A full international since 2014, he has won eight caps and scored one goal for the Sweden national team.

+After a short spell in Greece, hes now once again back in Sweden with his hometown club Jönköpings Södra IF.

 Club career

 AZ Alkmaar signed Johansson on a four-year contract for a fee of around €1.5 million on 27 January 2012.

 On 1 August 2017, Johansson, who had been released by AZ Alkmaar, moved to Super League Greece club Panathinaikos.

 On 16 September 2018, he scored a brace in a 3–1 away win game against AEL.
 On 23 September 2018, he scored for the second game in the row, the third goal of Panathinaikos at the 3–0 victory against Levadiakos, a goal that made him the top scorer of Panathinaikos after four games.
 On 24 November 2018, Johansson scored a goal in a 5–1 home win game against struggling Apollon Smyrnis.

 On 21 June 2021, Johansson signed a two-year deal with Polish Ekstraklasa champions Legia Warsaw.

+On 27 March 2024, Johansson signed a short-term deal with Swedish side IFK Göteborg until 31 July 2024.

+After some time back in Greece, he was presented on August 24, 2025 for the Söderettan club Jönköpings Södra IF, in his hometown.